udacity/ud867/FinalProject/README.md

 Introduce a project dependency between your Java library and your GCE module, and modify the GCE starter code to pull jokes from your Java library.
 Create an Async task to retrieve jokes.
-Made the button kick off a task to retrieve a joke, then launch the activity from your Android Library to display it.
+Make the button kick off a task to retrieve a joke, then launch the activity from your Android Library to display it.

 ### Stage 4: Add Functional Tests